-Details on the application form will be entered directly in to the Fluxx Grant Management System, and will include the following details:
+Details on the application form will be entered directly into the Fluxx Grant Management System, and will include the following details:

-- Applicants (Primary Supervisor and PhD Candidate); - Title of project. - Name of the Administering Institution. - Name of the institution where the project work will be undertaken. - A lay summary of the project suitable for media release if the application is successful (300 characters). - A lay summary of the project suitable for publication on the FightMND website and newsletter if the application is successful (1500 characters). - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed research project.
-It should also clearly describe the scientific objective the project is designed to achieve. - Statement on the potential impact of the project (1250 characters).
+- Applicants (Primary Supervisor and PhD Candidate) - Type of scholarship (Angie Cunningham Biomedical or Clinical Care) - Title of project. - Name of the Administering Institution. - Name of the institution where the project work will be undertaken. - Details of Co-Investigators (co-supervisors).

+- Details and evidence of current enrolment (if applicable) - Statement on candidate's relevant work experience to the PhD scholarship application, including length of work experience and relevancy to the research project (1250 characters) - A lay summary of the project suitable for media release if the application is successful (300 characters). - A lay summary of the project suitable for publication on the FightMND website and newsletter if the application is successful (1500 characters). - Provide background information necessary for readers without scientific or medical training to understand the rationale and feasibility of the proposed research project.
+It should also clearly describe the scientific objective the project is designed to achieve. - Statement on the potential impact of the project (1250 characters). - A summary of how you will engage with people living with MND about the project (750 characters).